Enterprise Social Media API, Exportable Reports, and Agent Workflows

 - Scope the use case.
 Define what the integration needs to do, what data it touches, which tenant or brands it can access, and whether data is being pulled from Apaya, imported into Apaya, or routed through notifications.

 - Define the surface.
-Map the use case to an API endpoint, export, webhook, asset import, or custom integration.
+Map the use case to an API endpoint, report export, webhook, asset import, content generation workflow, scheduling workflow, publishing workflow, or custom integration.

 - Review access and security.
 Confirm tenant scope, brand scope, rate limits, audit records, and any subprocessors involved.